iamonnox/tradecontrol/docs/tc_functions.md

 # Trade Control - Functions

-Providing insight into the functional dimensions of the schema design and business logic of the [Trade Control Node Core](https://github.com/tradecontrol/tc-nodecore).
+Providing insight into the functional dimensions of the schema design and business logic of [Trade Control](https://github.com/tradecontrol).

 ## License